icedwater/CondMDI/data_loaders/custom/README.md

-# Training the Model on Custom Rigs
+# Working with Custom Rigs

 The [Flexible Motion In-Betweening][condmdi] model is trained on the [HumanML3D dataset][hml3d_fork], originally by [Eric Guo][hml3d_orig], which is a combination of various motion-capture sequences, all